training-dlp/terraform-training/best-practices.md

 ## 18. Use Variable Validations

-Add `validation` blocks to variables to fail fast with clear error messages rather than obscure provider errors.
+Add `validation` blocks to variables to fail fast with clear error messages rather than obscure Azure API errors.

 **Why it matters:**
-- Catch invalid inputs before API calls are made
+- Catch invalid inputs before any Azure API calls are made
 - Self-documenting constraints
 - Better developer experience with actionable errors